Aetopia/Resolution-Enforcer/README.md

 ```
 3. Open up `Options.ini`.

-Add UWP apps or Win32 apps that should be filtered by the program.
+Add UWP apps or Win32 apps that should be filtered out by the program.

 UWP Apps => Only include the name of the app.
 (Case Sensitive.)
 Win32 Apps => Only include the name of executable.
 (Case Sensitive.)